Rasmussen invariants of Whitehead doubles and other satellites: Complementary results and speculations

 holds if $K_+$ arises from $K_-$ by a $2n$-stranded negative generalised crossing change.
 In particular, if $\nu$ satisfies the generalised crossing change inequality, then so does $\theta_{\nu}$. \end{proposition} The case $n = 1$ of \cref{prop:crossingchange} is implicit in \cite{MR3910442}.
 We will prove \cref{prop:crossingchange} and variations of it in \cref{subsec:fulltwists}.
 As a consequence of \cref{prop:crossingchange}, if $\nu$ is a slice-torus invariant satisfying the generalised crossing change inequality, then $\theta_\nu(K) \geq 0$ holds for all knots that can be transformed into a slice knot by positive generalised crossing changes, and $\theta_\nu(K) \leq 0$ holds for all knots that can be transformed into a slice knot by negative generalised crossing changes.
 Combined, this already implies $\theta_\nu(K) = 0$ for many knots (cf.~also \cite{zbMATH06696649}), e.g.~for the $(2,1)$-cable of the figure-eight knot.

-We suspect that the results of \cite{MMSW} extend to characteristic 2, i.e.~that $s_2$, too, satisfies the generalised crossing change inequality.
+We suspect that the results of \cite{MMSW} extend to characteristic 2, i.e.~that $s_2$ satisfies the generalised crossing change inequality as well.
 This would in particular imply the following. \begin{conjecture} If $K_+$ arises from $K_-$ by a negative generalised crossing change on $2n$ strands, then we have $\theta_2(K_-) \leq \theta_2(K_+) \leq \theta_2(K_-) + 4n^2$. \end{conjecture}

 Finally, let us mention an inequality proven by Livingston-Naik. \begin{theorem}[{\cite[Theorem~2]{doubled}}] For all slice-torus invariants $\nu$ and all knots $K$,

 where $TB(K)$ denotes the maximal Thurston-Bennequin number of $K$. \end{theorem}